kp101/Wellness-Monitor/README.md

 ## Advanced Features

 These are features not turnon by default and requires additional customizations.
-See respective project details.
+See respective project details in subfolders.

 1. Environmental sensors bme680, bme690 to report temperature, pressure, humidity and voc,
 2. oled display with controller (ssd1306 or ssd1327),